-The ultimate aim of the SIG is to develop a consistent, adequately protective and practical approach to addressing this unique form of contamination, where both actual and perceived risks as well as background exposure present challenges which are not easily addressed by the conventional approaches used for other contaminants.
+The ultimate aim is to develop a consistent, adequately protective and practical approach to addressing this unique form of contamination, where both actual and perceived risks as well as background exposure present challenges which are not easily addressed by the conventional approaches used for other contaminants.

 While recent incorporation in the ASC NEPM of guidelines developed by the West Australia Department of Health (WA DoH) has given impetus to a national approach to assessment and management of asbestos in soil, there are still difficulties in applying these guidelines to many sites, as well as some inconsistencies between regulatory and health risk approaches to management of asbestos.